kevster7000/Weightlifting-Website/README.md

 - Instead of writing so much HTML, I could've stored each exercise as an obj in their respective array or group in a separate file.
 Then I could import that as a module and iterate through the array, adding each exercise using JS rather than hardcoding with HTML.
 This probably would've made everything easier and more automated.
 But alas, I learned HTML and CSS before even touching JS.
 - The Contact Form does not work since I wanted to only use HTML, CSS, and JS on this project
 - The entire anatomy.js file could've been written so much better and honestly should've been more concise; I'm pretty sure I wrote this right after learning about the DOM and event listeners.
 However, it works and therefore, I shall not touch it :)
 - Should've made the burger menu with a button so that it could be accessible through the keyboard.
-Though, I wasn't really think much about accessibility during the creation of this project; I've only learned about accessibility recently.
+Though, accessibility wasn't a priority of this project since I didn't know much about it at during this time.
 - Pretty much everything could've been organized and written better, but at least the result matches my imagination

 ---
 [![My Skills](https://skillicons.dev/icons?i=html)](https://skillicons.dev)
 [![My Skills](https://skillicons.dev/icons?i=css)](https://skillicons.dev)